top of page

 Snapping shrimp symbioses: Partners in crime

-Although these crustaceans are generally found in large aggregations, free-living they have also been shown to exhibit strong symbioses with a variety of other marine organisms.
-An example of this is the mutualism between the alpheid shrimp Alpheus armatus and the sea anemone Bartholomea annulata situated in the Caribbean sea.
-This mutualism is based on protection and shelter for the shrimp whilst defending the anemone against predatory fireworm.
+Although many species of these crustaceans are found living together in large aggregations, free-living they have also been shown to exhibit strong symbioses with a variety of other marine organisms.

 red-pistol-shrimp-in anemone .jpeg